Thom Yorke: 2019–2020: Anima

+In March 2019, Yorke performed at Letters Live, a staged reading at Union Chapel, Islington, in which actors and artists read letters.
+He read a letter written to the Guardian about the French burqa ban.
+On 29 March, Yorke was inducted into the Rock and Roll Hall of Fame as a member of Radiohead.
+He did not attend the induction ceremony, citing cultural differences with the US and his negative experience of the Brit Awards, "which is like this sort of drunken car crash".

+Yorke's first classical composition, "Don't Fear the Light", written for the piano duo Katia and Marielle Labeque, debuted in April 2019.
+For the 2019 film Motherless Brooklyn, Yorke wrote "Daily Battles", with horns by his Atoms for Peace bandmate Flea.
+The director, Edward Norton, enlisted the jazz musician Wynton Marsalis to rearrange it as a ballad reminiscent of 1950s Miles Davis.
+It was shortlisted for Best Original Song at the 92nd Academy Awards.

-Yorke's third solo album, Anima, was released on 27 June 2019.
+Yorke's third solo album, Anima, was released on 27 June.
 It became Yorke's first number-one album on the Billboard Dance/Electronic Albums chart.
 At the 2020 Grammy Awards, it was nominated for Best Alternative Music Album and Best Boxed or Special Limited Edition Package.
 Philip Sherburne of Pitchfork wrote that it was Yorke's most ambitious and assured solo album and the first that felt complete without Radiohead.
-The album was accompanied by a short film directed by Paul Thomas Anderson, which was nominated for the Grammy for Best Music Film.
+Anima was accompanied by a short film directed by Paul Thomas Anderson, which was nominated for the Grammy for Best Music Film.
 In August, Yorke released Not the News Rmx EP, comprising an extended version of the Anima track "Not the News" plus remixes by various artists.
 A solo tour set to begin in March 2020 was canceled due to the COVID-19 pandemic.

-For the 2019 film Motherless Brooklyn, Yorke wrote "Daily Battles", with horns by his Atoms for Peace bandmate Flea.
-The director, Edward Norton, enlisted the jazz musician Wynton Marsalis to rearrange the song as a ballad reminiscent of 1950s Miles Davis.
-It was shortlisted for Best Original Song at the 92nd Academy Awards.
-Yorke's first classical composition, "Don't Fear the Light", written for the piano duo Katia and Marielle Labeque, debuted in April 2019.

 In April 2020, Yorke performed a new song from his home, "Plasticine Figures", for The Tonight Show.
 In the same year, he collaborated with Four Tet and Burial again on "Her Revolution" and "His Rope", and remixed "Isolation Theme" by the electronic musician Clark.
 Yorke said his remix mirrored the COVID-19 lockdowns, "entering a new type of silence".